Everglades National Park is 1.5 million acres of subtropical wilderness in South Florida which attracts tourists from World over.

 The main entrance at Homestead is open 24 hours a day.

-The Everglades Visitor Centre here is also known as Ernest F Coe, and you must pay an entrance fee to get through.
+The Everglades Visitor Center here is also known as Ernest F Coe Visitor Center, and you must pay an entrance fee to get through.

 This entrance connects you to Everglades Park’s Royal Palm and Flamingo area.